test-driven-development/devops-research-and-assessment/cover.md

 notes:

-- blow this up
-- doesn't trade speed for stability
+- amazon doesn't trade speed for stability
+- deploy to production every 11.6 seconds
-- this was 10 years ago...imagine now
+- this was 10 years ago...
+- ...I don't have today's numbers...
+- ...but imagine now

 next -> google doesn't trade speed for stability
 ___

   <div class="r-vstack">